-In the financial statements of a company, the depreciation amount was wrongly calculated for the year ended 31st December 2018, and as a result, the values of property, plant & equipment, depreciation, and profit and loss amounts were affected.
-In the below extract of the current financial statements, we can see that the year 2018 is presented as a comparable year.
-Thus, all the comparable amounts of all the affected items (being property, plant & equipment, depreciation, and profit and loss) are to be restated to the correct figures.
-Also, the opening balances of the next prior year being 2019, are to be simultaneously restated.
-You may refer to the extract of the balance sheet showing how figures in non-current assets are restated for the prior years 2018 and 2019.
+A company’s financial statements wrongly calculate the depreciation amount for the year ended 31st December 2018.
+As a result, property values, plant & equipment, depreciation, and profit and loss amounts were affected.
+In the below extract of the current financial statements, we see that 2018 presents as a comparable year.
+Thus, all the comparable amounts of all the affected items (property, plant & equipment, depreciation, and profit and loss) are to be restated to the correct figures.
+Also, the opening balances of the next prior year, 2019, are to restart simultaneously.
+You may refer to the extract of the balance sheet showing how figures in non-current assets are restated for the prior years, 2018 and 2019.

 Balance Sheet Extract as of 31st Dec 2020

 |Particulars||Note||31st Dec 2020||31st Dec 2019 Restated*||31st Dec 2018 Restated*|

 |Total Non-Current Assets||$40,320||$45,382||$45,318|

 This is how prior period adjustments are made by restating financial statements per the accounting standards.

 As per UK tax laws, there can be two types of basis on which prior period adjustments are made.
 Changes can be made in the profits of a business either due to a shift from one valid base to another valid basis (such as a change in accounting policy) or due to an invalid basis (such as material error identified in the books of accounts).

 When changes are in the profits due to shifting from one valid basis to another, an adjustment must calculate so that business receipts are not taxed again, and deductions are not allowed again.
 The prior period adjustments are treated as receipts or deductions for tax purposes while calculating the business profits.